Intel CEO addresses Spectre and Meltdown bugs at CES keynote

 Desktops, laptops, and smartphones running on vulnerable processors can be exposed to unauthorised access and information theft.

-Cloud-computing, virtual environments, multiuser servers—also used in data centres and enterprise environments—running these processors are also impacted.
+Cloud-computing, virtual environments, multiuser servers—also used in data centers and enterprise environments—running these processors are also impacted.

 It’s also worth noting that the patches that have been released for Windows and Linux OSs can reportedly reduce system performance by five to 30%, depending on the workload.